IIITLucknowSWEngg/CSAICSABTeam010/SRS.md

 ### 2.1 System Architecture

-The decathlon clone website will be a web-based application consisting of a front-end user interface, a back-end server, and a database.
+The decathlon competitor website will be a web-based application consisting of a front-end user interface, a back-end server, and a database.
 It will follow a client-server architecture with the client interacting through a web browser and the server handling business logic, data storage, and retrieval.

 ---